 Amaryllis is a very popular indoor houseplant as it is an easy-care succulent that requires very little attention.
 But, using amaryllis outdoors is a much more challenging proposition.
-So, in this article I will outline the challenges that gardeners encounter when the attempt to grow amaryllis outdoors or when they wish to move a potted amaryllis houseplant outdoors.
+So, in this article I outline the challenges that gardeners encounter when they attempt to grow amaryllis outdoors as a yard plant, and I also cover the challenges involved when you want to move a potted amaryllis houseplant outdoors.

 - Amaryllis temperature guide

 - A guide to planting amaryllis outside as a yard plant

 Amaryllis are tropical, and subtropical, succulents and so this plant loves plenty of sunlight and warm temperatures.

 As most homes are kept at a pleasant warm temperature, in both winter and summer, this makes it an excellent indoor houseplant.

 Amaryllis can be grown outside directly in the garden in climate zones 9 through 11 and also in zone 8 but only if it is given winter protection.

 Potted amaryllis can be brought outside in the warmer months in most climate zones.

 But in most zones amaryllis should be brought indoors in the colder months.

 Amaryllis is a tropical perennial that grows naturally in South Africa.
 As a tropical plant it likes warm temperatures and plenty of sunlight.